 A primary reason people bring their dogs to Reilly Road Animal Hospital is the fact that they are suffering from skin allergies.
 Skin allergies are often triggered by an allergen in the environment of the pet, ranging from certain types of grass to dust and pollen.
-An allergy test conducted by one of our experienced veterinarians can often indicate what may be causing your dog to itch.
+An allergy test conducted by Dr. Stephenson can often indicate what may be causing your dog to itch.
 Once the source of the allergic reaction is determined, sublingual immunotherapy can be utilized to treat or even cure a dog suffering from allergic reactions.

 How does immunotherapy work?